magicasaservice/vue-equipment/packages/plugins/MagicDrawer/index.md

       items: [
         {
           label: 'initial.snapPoint',
           description: 'Optionally provide an initial snap point for the drawer to snap to.
-Ignored if snap points are not specified.',
+Ignored if snap points are not specified.'
-          code: ['label']
         },
         {
           label: 'DrawerSnapPoint',
-          code: ['label']
+          description: 'number + \'px\' | number'
         },
         {
           label: '—',